seedstack/website/content/docs/seed/manual/rest/restful-api.md

 are the following:

 1. Client-Server
-2. Statless
+2. Stateless
 3. Cache
 4. Uniform interface
 5. Layered System
 6. Code-On-Demand

-In this page, we will focus on the fourth constraint and how to implement it in a SEED application.
+In this page, we will focus on the fourth constraint (uniform interface) and how to implement it in a Seed-based application.

 > REST is defined by four interface constraints: identification of
 > resources; manipulation of resources through representations;
 > self-descriptive messages; and, hypermedia as the engine of
 > application state.
-Roy Fielding
+Roy Fielding.

 # Identification of resources